kenmulford/PMSkills/README.md

 # PM Skills

-15 Project+ skills for technical project managers.
-Each skill generates a production-ready artifact (.docx, .xlsx, or .pptx) from natural language input, enforcing never-invent discipline throughout: no fabricated names, dates, metrics, stakeholders, or rationale.
+A Claude Code plugin that turns plain-language project descriptions into production-ready PM artifacts — no hallucinated names, dates, or metrics.

+15 skills covering the full Project+ lifecycle, each generating a formatted .docx, .xlsx, or .pptx file from natural language input.
+Built with hard guardrails that prevent the LLM failure modes that make most AI-generated PM documents unusable.

 ## Skills